yochaigal/cairn/wip/2e/dungeon-seeds.md

 ## Creating a Dungeon

 Follow this procedure for any Dungeon POIs in your setting.
-Refer to the dungeon type table results from earlier.
-Read the results from the map.
+Refer to the dungeon type table results from earlier, reading the results from your map.
 What image springs immediately to mind?
 Where is the dungeon is located?
 What does its entrance look like?
 Don't worry if you can't answer these questions yet.
 By the end of this process, you should be able to.

 ### History